imagej/imagej.github.io/_pages/plugins/adjustable-watershed/adjustable-watershed.md

 ## Installation
 - Copy the raw `Adjustable_Watershed.java` file into the ImageJ plugins folder or a subfolder thereof.
 Make sure that you name the downloaded file ”Adjustable_Watershed.java”; uppercase/lowercase matters.
-- Compile with “Compile and Run” and press “OK” (May not work on Fiji?)
+- Compile with “Compile and Run” and press “OK”.
+Note that "Compile and Run" is currently broken on Fiji; as a workaround use File>New>Script, open the `Adjustable_Watershed.java` file and press “Run“.
 - Alternatively, directly save the .class file Adjustable_Watershed.class into the ImageJ/plugins directory or an immediate subdirectory thereof.
 Again, make sure that you name the file correctly, uppercase/lowercase matters.
-- Use Help>Update Menus or restart ImageJ to make it appear in the Plugins menu.
+- Use Help>Update Menus or restart ImageJ to make it appear in the Plugins menu (not necessary if you have used the Fiji Script Editor).

 ## Versions
 2022-12-15, by Michael Schmid: Uses nonblocking dialog